Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/services.md

 ### Contextual enumerations

-If the full result from a `readlist` operation would be too large to read and cache in its entirety, but you still want to be able to read and locally cache a subset of all such objects for a specific context in your application, then you can also configure it with the same `xfk:enum-cache` config element, but provide some input parameters that would need to be passed from the current context.
+If the full result from a `read enum` operation would be too large to read and cache in its entirety, but you still want to be able to read and locally cache a subset of all such objects for a specific context in your application, then you can also configure it with the same `xfk:enum-cache` config element, but provide some input parameters that would need to be passed from the current context.

 This will allow Xomega to generate the necessary cache loader classes for this operation, which you can leverage to set up contextual locally cached enumeration within your application.
 Xomega Framework makes it pretty easy and straightforward for you.